The Wedding Registry Gifts We Still Use 10 Years Later (and the Ones We Don’t)

 - 15-piece knife block: The first knives we ever owned were part of a 15-piece set that came in a big, heavy wooden block, which henceforth sat on our countertop for years until we realized we only ever used the chef’s, bread, and paring knives, so we got rid of everything else.
 We eventually upgraded those knives, too.

 - Bread machine: I still have the bread machine we registered for, and even though I haven’t used it in a very long time, I have a hard time giving it up.
-Still, if I had to do it over, I wouldn’t get one, since it’s such a space-hogging machine to keep around if you don’t use it religiously.
+Still, if I had to do it over, I wouldn’t get one, because it’s such a space-hogging machine to keep around if you don’t use it religiously.

 10 Kitchen Items We Wish We’d Included